PrasannaL15/EmailSender/README.md

 - `email_send.py`: The main script that sends personalized emails.
 - `email_body.html`: The HTML template used for the email body.
 - `recipients.csv`: The CSV file containing recipient details.
-- `Prasanna Limaye.pdf`: The PDF resume attached to each email.
+- `Resume.pdf`: The PDF resume attached to each email.
 - `.env` (to be created): Stores SMTP credentials securely.
 - `requirements.txt`: Lists required Python dependencies.